 Transparency: Demonstrates a commitment to transparency and public disclosure

-The company stated last year: “Being in electronics, Best Buy is focuses [sic] on OSHA Safety Data Sheet requirements, CA ROHS reporting, Prop 65 and other compliance purposes.”
+The company stated in 2017: “Being in electronics, Best Buy is focuses [sic] on OSHA Safety Data Sheet requirements, CA ROHS reporting, Prop 65 and other compliance purposes.”

-Best Buy does not appear to encourage or require the disclosure of ingredients in products online or on product packaging or publicly disclose the identity of articles or formulated products that are free of chemicals of high concern going beyond regulatory compliance.
+Best Buy does not appear to encourage or require suppliers to publicly disclose ingredients in products online or on product packaging and does not itself publicly disclose the identity of articles or formulated products that are free of CHCs going beyond regulatory compliance.

 0 out of 7.5 points